triciajam/adk-samples/dynamic_parallel_llmagent_ex/README.md

 3.  **Batch Processing Loop**: A `LoopAgent` (`task_batch_manager`) repeatedly executes a batch processing cycle until the task queue is empty.
     - **Termination Check**: A `TerminationChecker` agent checks if the queue is empty and stops the loop if it is.
     - **Task Distribution**: A `TaskDistributorAgent` takes a "batch" of tasks from the queue (up to the maximum number of workers) and assigns them to the worker agents.
-    - **Parallel Execution**: A `ParallelAgent` (`worker_pool`) runs a fixed number of `WorkerAgent`s concurrently.
-Each worker picks up its assigned task, processes it (in this case, counts the characters), and writes the result back to the session state.
+    - **Parallel Execution**: A `ParallelAgent` (`worker_pool`) runs a fixed number of `WorkerLlmAgent`s concurrently.
+Each worker picks up its assigned task, processes it (in this case, gets the definition of the word), and writes the result back to the session state.
 4.  **Result Aggregation**: Once the loop terminates, a `TaskAggregatorAgent` collects all the individual results and computes a final summary (the total character count).

 ## Why is this pattern needed?

 The base Agent Development Kit (ADK) provides powerful components for building agentic workflows, including the `ParallelAgent` for concurrent execution.
 However, the `ParallelAgent` is designed to run a *predefined, static list* of sub-agents.
 It does not natively support scenarios where you have a *dynamic list* of work items that you want to distribute among a smaller, fixed-size pool of workers.

-This `dynamic_parallel_agent` pattern addresses that gap by providing a reusable architecture for **dynamic task distribution and batch processing**.
+This `dynamic_parallel_llmagent` pattern addresses that gap by providing a reusable architecture for **dynamic task distribution and batch processing**.

 ### Limitations of Base ADK Components Addressed: